Georgia Child Visitation Laws

 Grandparent Visitation Rights

 Georgia recognizes grandparent visitation rights.
-Grandparents may request visitation by initiating their own proceedings or they can join/intervene as a party to an existing action.
+Grandparents may request visitation by initiating proceedings or joining/intervening as a party to an existing action.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.